rh-telco-tigers/ocpcfbuild/README.md

      --parameters file://bootstrap.json
 ```
 **Manually UPDATE the "int" loadbalancer to have the newly created bootstrap node added here**
+     a. from AWS Console, select EC2->Load Balancers->Target Groups
+     b. find your int 6443 target, add the bootstrap node ip address
+     c. find your int 22623 target, add the bootstrap node ip address

-16. update control_plane.json with the updated SecurityGroup
+1.  update control_plane.json with the updated SecurityGroup
-17. get the certificate authority from the master.ign file
+2.  get the certificate authority from the master.ign file
-18. update control_plane.json with the updated certificate authority
+3.  update control_plane.json with the updated certificate authority
+4.  update control_plane.json with the updated IgnitionLocation
-19. run the following command to create the control-plane:
+5.  run the following command to create the control-plane:
 ```
-aws cloudformation create-stack --stack-name cfbuildint-controlplane /\
+aws cloudformation create-stack --stack-name cfbuildint-controlplane \
-     --template-body file://control-plane.yaml /\
+     --template-body file://control-plane.yaml \
      --parameters file://control-plane.json
 ```

 **Manually UPDATE the "int" loadbalancer to have the newly created control plane nodes added here**
+     a. from AWS Console, select EC2->Load Balancers->Target Groups
+     b. find your int 6443 target, add the three new control plane nodes ip addresses
+     c. find your int 22623 target, add the three new control plane nodes ip addresses

-20. run `cd ..`
+1.  run `cd ..`
-21. run the following command to watch the initial bootstrap
+2.  run the following command to watch the initial bootstrap
 `openshift-install wait-for bootstrap-complete --dir=install`
 22. When the initial install is complete run the following command to delete the bootstrap node:
 `aws cloudformation delete-stack --stack-name cfbuildint-bootstrap`